ganelson/inform-evolution/proposals/0016-language-extensions-reform.md

 "Language bundles" will similarly need to be changed, and folded into the associated translation extensions.

+It is also just possible that source text dealing with the obscure built-in kind `natural_language` might need to change, but only if it was doing something quite strange to begin with.

 ## Evolution

 To see the point of these changes, it's worth first summarising how Inform has